top of page

 Supporting Emotional Regulation Through 1:1 Support & Groups

-At Loving Life, we use a combination of 1:1 support and group-based programs to help participants build emotional awareness and regulation in ways that are safe, practical, and respectful.
+At Loving Life, we use a combination of 1:1 support and group-based programs to help participants build emotional awareness and regulation in ways that are safe, practical, and deeply respectful.

-• Building friendships
+• Building and maintaining friendships

-• Trying new things
+• Trying new things and tolerating uncertainty

-• Attending school or work
+• Attending school, work, or programs consistently

-• Handling change and transition
+• Handling change and transition without becoming overwhelmed

-• Participating in the community
+• Participating in the community with confidence

-• Predictable routines to reduce anxiety
+• Predictable routines that reduce anxiety and increase felt safety

 • Visual supports that help with transitions and expectations